usmanmusa1920/flask-unity/README.md

 this will take you to your app `index.html page` (todo_app).
 From there you are ready to go.

+Also, you can give your desire ip address/host by using `-H` or `--host` flag, e.g

+`python thunder.py boot -p 7000 -H 0.0.0.0` or `python thunder.py boot -p 7000 --host 0.0.0.0`

+For development server, you can give a debug value to True by specifying `-d` flag or `--debug` e.g

+`python thunder.py boot -p 7000 -d True` or `python thunder.py boot -p 7000 --debug True`

 # recommendation
 This software will not be compatible with `windows operating system` use other `OS` such as `linux` or `macOS`